 Do you want energy-efficient glass in your replacement basement windows?

 When replacing windows in your home, energy-efficient glass is essential because the glass is the biggest part of the window.
 And you will need a lot of glass for your windows.
 But windows in the basement have significantly less glass so energy-efficiency windows aren’t as significant.

-Usually, all new windows are double pane, and rarely will you see triple pane.
+Usually, all new windows are double pane, and you rarely see triple pane.
 You can likewise find a standard upgrade, like an invisible Low-E coating and argon gas sandwiched in between.

 Often, the energy savings you’ll get from triple pane windows, Low-E, or argon gas do not merit the additional cost.
-This is because the window is so little and won’t get a lot of sunlight.
-This is particularly true if you didn’t finish your basement and you don’t invest a lot of energy there.
+This is because the window is so small and won’t get a lot of sunlight.
+This is particularly true if you didn’t finish your basement and don’t invest much energy there.

 A top issue with energy-efficient windows is the air can come inside the window.
-Yes, even the best energy-efficient window won’t stop air leaks if it’s not installed correctly.
-So, an excellent solution is to seal the outside with a spray foam insulation.
+Yes, even the best energy-efficient window won’t stop air leaks if installed incorrectly.
+So, an excellent solution is to seal the outside with spray foam insulation.

 What type of frame is best for your replacement basement windows?

 The most common replacement basement window material is wood.
-However, it doesn’t bode well to use wood unless you have a particular desire to use it.
-In pretty much every home, using the vinyl window is more than adequate since wood frames need more maintenance and cost more.
+However, it doesn’t bode well to use wood unless you desire to use it.
+In almost every home, using the vinyl window is more than adequate since wood frames need more maintenance and cost more.

 Most homeowners use wood on their exterior home windows or even composite, but use vinyl in the basement.
 Yes, if you have a finished basement, then it makes sense to use wood or composite frame materials, particularly if you want the beauty of wood to match the rest of the house.